malek-khadhraoui/Bike-sales-dashboard/README.md

 ## How to Use
 1. Open the Excel file in Microsoft Excel.
 2. Navigate to the **Dashboard** sheet.
-3. Use slicers and filters to explore sales data interactively.
+3. Explore sales data interactively.

 ---